310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_2.md

             It isn’t, but maybe you could think of it that way depending on how you look at it…?
             {% endbubble %}
             {% bubble Midori smile %}
             Every time I look at it from a different angle, it shows me a different expression.
-This must be the so-called wonderous drawings, right?
+This must mean it’s one of illustration masterpieces, right?

-            Anzu-san, thank you for giving me such a beautiful way to look at this~♪
+            Anzu-san, thank you for giving me such a beautiful realization about it~♪
 			{% endbubble %}
         </div>
     </div>